-Like you, your subscribers have been ruminating about Thanksgiving traditions and being with family.
-And also like you, your subscribers have probably been receiving countless deals and sales for Black Friday.
-While we recommend starting your Black Friday email campaigns early, we want emphasize the importance of sending Thanksgiving-themed emails to your subscribers.
+With Thanksgiving coming up, your subscribers will be getting excited about holiday traditions and being with family.
+While we recommend starting your Black Friday email campaigns early, we first want to emphasize the importance of sending Thanksgiving-themed emails to your subscribers.
 Don’t skip out on this amazing holiday opportunity!

-Here are some email marketing tips that your subscribers will gobble up:
+Here are some tips for Thanksgiving emails that your subscribers will gobble up:

 Create visual content that gives the Holiday vibes